2 Collecting Data

 Voluntary response sampling

-Example: You email a survey to the entire student body asking for opinions about a new campus policy.
-Only those who feel strongly (either for or against) are likely to respond, so the results cannot be trusted to reflect the average student’s view.
+You email a survey to the entire student body asking for opinions about a new campus policy.
+Only a small fraction of students respond, and those responses come primarily from students who are either strongly supportive or strongly opposed.
+Students with neutral or mildly held views are far less likely to participate, so the results cannot be trusted to represent the typical student’s perspective.

 Purposive sampling